kwohlfahrt/computer-notes/src/index.rst

 ========

 These pages are a collection of notes from personal experience.
-The documentation is split into three sections, outlined below.
+The documentation is split into two sections, outlined below.

 Guides
     Beginner and day-to-day guides on various bits of software

 Programming
     An introduction to a few programming languages and concepts

-Lab Computers
-    Notes on the setup of computers at my workplace.
-Has some instructions for troubleshooting and configuration.

 .. toctree::
    :maxdepth: 2